-The process for MRes submission and examination mirrors that for doctoral awards, with the exception that candidates for an MRes award will be required to give a presentation as part of the viva voce examination.
+PGRs who are enrolled on an MRes degree will be required to give a presentation as part of the viva voce examination.
 The presentation provides PGRs with the opportunities for a formal presentation on a research project and this is especially important for those students who may not have the opportunity for international conference presentation.

-PGRs who are registered on an MRes programme should be ready to declare their intention to submit approximately 2 months prior to submission by completing the Intention to Submit from within ProGRess.
+PGRs who are registered on an MRes programme should be ready to declare their intention to submit approximately 2 months prior to submission by completing the Intention to Submit within ProGRess.
 They should submit their thesis after 10 months full-time study (20 months part-time study) with a view to completing normally within 18 months full-time (24 months part-time study).

-All aspects of the submission should follow those set out in Section 8.
-Presentation of the thesis should follow the guidelines set out in Section 9.
+All aspects of the submission should follow those set out in Section 12.1.
+Presentation of the thesis should follow the guidelines set out in Chapter 13.

-Assessment of MRes candidates would mirror that set out in Section 8.6 and assessment will consist of two stages: presentation of the thesis and the oral examination.
-All must be completed to the satisfaction of the two examiners, one of whom must be external, and who will be appointed following procedures set out in Section 8.3.
-The supervisors may attend the oral examination as observer(s).
+Assessment of MRes PGRs mirrors that set out in Section 12.3 and consists of two stages: presentation of the thesis and the viva voce examination.
+All must be completed to the satisfaction of the two examiners, one of whom must be external, and who will be appointed following procedures set out in Section 5.1.1.

-The MRes oral examination will consist of a presentation (of about 15 minute's duration) and a closed room viva voce examination (of approximately one hour's duration) by the examiners.
+The MRes viva voce examination will consist of a presentation (of about 15 minute's duration) and a closed room viva voce examination (of approximately one hour's duration) by the examiners.

-6 MASTER OF PHILOSOPHY PROGRESSION
+9 MASTER OF PHILOSOPHY PROGRESSION

-6.1 MPHIL SUMMARY
+9.1 MPHIL SUMMARY

-BU defines the Master of Philosophy (MPhil) as a programme of research which includes the critical investigation or evaluation of an approved topic(s) and which demonstrates an understanding of research methods appropriate to the chosen field of research or area of professional practice.
+The standard of the Master of Philosophy (MPhil) is that expected of a graduate who has satisfactorily completed a programme of study which includes the critical investigation and evaluation of an approved topic and who has demonstrated an understanding of research methods appropriate to the chosen field and has presented and defended a thesis, by oral examination, to the satisfaction of the examiners.

-The MPhil is a degree of considerable distinction in its own right and an MPhil thesis (or equivalent) is expected to display a good general knowledge of the field of study or professional practice, a comprehensive knowledge of some part or aspect of the field of study or professional practice, and a recognisable original contribution to knowledge or understanding.
-A candidate would normally complete an MPhil within 24 months full-time (36 months part-time) and it is anticipated that an MPhil thesis would normally be c.
-20-40,000 words.
+It is a degree of considerable distinction in its own right and should result in a recognisable original contribution to knowledge or understanding.
+A PGR would normally complete an MPhil within 24 months full-time (36 months part-time) and it is anticipated that an MPhil thesis would normally be c.
+20-40,000 words (depending on the discipline and nature of thesis format).